alextacho/alexti.github.io/_posts/2013-09-02-zurb-foundation-with-rails-4.markdown

 # Gems

-I included the gems as statet in the [docs of foundation](http://foundation.zurb.com/docs/rails.html)
+I included the gems as stated in the [docs of foundation](http://foundation.zurb.com/docs/rails.html)

 {% highlight ruby %}
 # Add Foundation Here